 Tech support scams stole $7.7 million in the first four months of 2020, up 45 times from a year ago.
+What will happen in 2021?
 The scammers use scare tactics to make you think you have a problem with your computer, software or internet.
 Then, they trick you into paying for unnecessary technical support that doesn’t fix anything and may compromise your data and security.
 Don’t fall prey to their tricks that end up wasting money for supposed subscription fees to your fake technical problems.

 How do tech support scams work?

 They may call you on your phone and say they represent Microsoft, Apple or other tech companies.
 Scammers can also spoof your caller ID so it looks like they are legitimate.
 From here, they ask you to give them remote access by installing an application.
 It sure looks like you have problems after the tech support scammers misrepresent your system to show fake glitches.